FeatureProbe/FeatureProbe/docs/docs/reference/sdk-contributor.md

 Regarding feature flag storage, server-side SDKs and client-side SDKs have different implementations.
 Server-side SDKs store feature flag rules directly in memory.
 On the other hand, client-side SDKs store the evaluated feature flag results due to data security concerns and the relatively stable nature of users.

-### Receiving changes to feature flags in server-side SDKs.
+### Receiving changes to feature flags in server-side SDKs

 When we make changes to the configuration of feature flags through the FeatureProbe platform or Open API, server-side SDKs need to update the feature flag rules stored in memory.
 Currently, the following two implementations need to be provided: